 The Electric Utility segment generates, transmits, distributes and sells electric energy in Oklahoma and western Arkansas.
 Its operations are conducted through Oklahoma Gas and Electric Company ("OG&E") and are subject to regulation by the Oklahoma Corporation Commission ("OCC"), the Arkansas Public Service Commission ("APSC") and the Federal Energy Regulatory Commission ("FERC").
-OG&E was incorporated in 1902 under the laws of the Oklahoma Territory, is the largest electric utility in Oklahoma and its franchised service territory includes the Fort Smith, Arkansas area.
+OG&E was incorporated in 1902 under the laws of the Oklahoma

+Territory, is the largest electric utility in Oklahoma and its franchised service territory includes the Fort Smith, Arkansas area.
 OG&E sold its retail gas business in 1928 and is no longer engaged in the gas distribution business.

-The operations of the Natural Gas Pipeline segment are conducted through Enogex Inc. and its subsidiaries ("Enogex") and consist of three related businesses: (i) the transportation and storage of natural gas, (ii) the gathering and processing of natural gas and (iii) the marketing of natural gas.
+The operations of the Natural Gas Pipeline segment are conducted through Enogex Inc. and its subsidiaries ("Enogex") and consist of three related businesses: (i) the transportation and storage of natural gas, (ii) the gathering and processing of natural gas; and (iii) the marketing of natural gas.
 The vast majority of Enogex's natural gas gathering, processing, transportation and storage assets are located in the major gas producing basins of Oklahoma.
-In March 2006, Enogex announced that Enogex Gas Gathering, L.L.C. ("Gathering"), a wholly-owned subsidiary of Enogex Inc., had entered into an agreement to sell certain gas gathering assets in the Kinta, Oklahoma, area (see "Results of Operations - Enogex - Discontinued Operations" for a further discussion).
+In May 2006, Enogex Gas Gathering, L.L.C. ("Gathering"), a wholly-owned subsidiary of Enogex Inc., sold certain gas gathering assets in the Kinta, Oklahoma, area (see "Results of Operations - Enogex - Discontinued Operations" for a further discussion).